-So let’s talk about the liability of a vehicle owner when someone other than the owner is using the car with the owner’s permission.
+So let’s talk about auto law and the liability of a vehicle owner when someone other than the owner is using the car with the owner’s permission.
 Under California law, there are different rules for different circumstances.
 A car owner can allow another licensed driver to use the car.
 However, the owner can be responsible for an accident caused by the borrowing driver.
 California Vehicle Code section 17150 states:

 "Every owner of a motor vehicle is liable and responsible for death or injury to person or property resulting from a negligent or wrongful act or omission in the operation of the motor vehicle, in the business of the owner or otherwise, by any person using or operating the same with the permission, express or implied, of the owner."

 So if a car is lent, then the owner can be held responsible for the accident.
 This is called “permissive use”.